dkg0101/Insurance-Premium-Prediction/README.md

-# Title: Insurance premium Price Prediction
+# Title: Insurance Premium Price Prediction

 ## Problem Statement:
 **The goal of this project is to give people an estimate of how much they need based on